growdigital/Notes/show/app.md

 > * How you have used learning and evidence from your past work, to make your new idea better (if applicable)

 ---

+## 3. Your organisation _500 words_

+---

+We would like you to tell us about your organisation (and your partner(s), if you have any).

+Please briefly tell us:
+about your organisation.
+It’s okay if you do not have experience with  climate action.
+But if you do, please tell us about it here.
+If you plan to work with other organisations.
+Please tell us who they are and what they will do.

+---